FrogIntel/frogintel/README.md

 - When this opens, only select: Remove links from APK and Corrupt the ad receiver
 - Click on rebuild the app
 - Once rebuilt, click on Go To File
-- Then click install or reinstall if you have REEBIT already installed with ads
+- Then click install or reinstall if you have REEBITT already installed with ads
 - Launch with adverts disabled

 </details>